 The school provides a variety of special education programs for students with a disability as defined by the Individuals with Disabilities Education Act (IDEA).
 A student can access special education services only through the proper evaluation and placement procedure.
 Parent involvement in this procedure is required.
 More importantly, the school encourages the parent to be an active participant.
-To inquire about the procedure, a parent should contact the school principal or the Special Education Director Melissa Lancaster at (812) 876-6325 ext.
-2154.
+To inquire about the procedure, a parent should contact the school principal or the Special Education Director.